Skip to Content

 Debts are also an important factor in the property division process.
 Just like assets, debts acquired during the marriage are typically divided by the court.

-Understanding how debts are handled during divorce can ensure you are prepared for what lies ahead and help avoid confusion during the process.
+Understanding how debts are handled during divorce can help you prepare for what lies ahead and avoid confusion during the process.

 Texas is a community property state, which means that any income and property acquired during the marriage is jointly owned by both spouses.
 Thus, in the event of a divorce, the property must be divided equally according to the discretion of the court.
 Community property typically includes real property, such as the home, and intangible property, like income and benefits.

-The court will consider the unique circumstances of each marriage in order to make a fair property division verdict.
+The court will consider the unique circumstances of each marriage to make a fair property division verdict.

 Unequal divisions may be a result of the following: